Hollywood (Little Birdy album): Background

 "Actually the initial title for the album was actually going to be Inside I’m Crying, Outside I’m Dancing which kind of describes the feeling for the album as a whole but in the end we decided on Hollywood" explains Katy.
 "I wrote the title song a few weeks before we even starting looking into where to record the album and as far as we knew we were probably going to record somewhere in the UK.
 It was weird that the song came before we knew we were going there."

 "We had pretty much all of the album demo’d before going over to record with John so we were in a much better position mentally than the first album." says drummer Matt.

 "I think there was actually a lot less pressure on us this time around.
 At least this time we knew our audience and knew what to expect, so that made it easier" agrees bassist Scott.

+Release

+"After Dark" is the third single from Hollywood.
+It has been described as "a song that hints at the spellbinding nocturnal intrigue of the album as a whole."
+The videoclip for the song was first aired on ABC TV's rage on 12 May 2007.
+The videoclip was directed by Paul Goldman, who also directed the videoclip for "Beautiful to Me" and Alice Bell.